tekknolagi/isdt/assignments/02-cli-constructive.md

   * Automatically clean up the temporary files when the build script finishes

 In general, you MAY go above and beyond if you want to, as long as your extended program still meets the requirements.
+This MAY result in some light sprinkling of extra points.

 Note: `/bin/sh` points to different shells on different systems but is always guaranteed to be a POSIX-compliant shell; `/bin/bash` is always Bash